Top 8 Foods to Feed Your Child So That They Grow Taller and Stronger

 Still not healthy enough?
 Choose the ones that have less salt, if not unsalted.

 Some types of peanut butter pack a serious protein punch.
 Check the nutritional labels for the high-protein kind.
 Once you’ve got that right, you can even spread this nutty goodness on crackers, toast, or even pancakes for your little ones to munch on.

-- use yoghurt-based dips for carrot sticks or other snacks.
-Greek yoghurt is a good choice, as it is chock-full of calcium and protein.
+- Use yogurt-based dips for carrot sticks or other snacks.
+Greek yogurt is a good choice, as it is chock-full of calcium and protein.
 If your child doesn’t like the sour taste, there are flavoured versions in the market too!

-- you can use cute cookie molds to shape cheese into animals or other figures and pierce them with fruits and vegetables as a healthy snack!
+- You can use cute cookie moulds to shape cheese into animals or other figures and pierce them with fruits and vegetables as a healthy snack!

-- have an issue with lactose intolerance?
+- Have an issue with lactose intolerance?
 No worries!
-Alternatives like Swiss cheese and aged cheddars aren’t packed with lactose and are easier for kids to handle.
+Alternatives like Swiss cheese and aged cheddar aren’t packed with lactose and are easier for kids to handle.